vzcaffaro/programming-languages-2020/Lab1-Lambda-Calculus/README.md

     git clone https://github.com/alexhkurz/programming-languages-2019.git

 You now have a folder `programming-languages-2019/Lab1-Lambda-Calculus/LambdaNat0/ `.
-This is the base folder to follow the instructions in this section on preliminary preparations.
+This is the base folder to follow the instructions in this section.

+#### Generate a Parser

 To **view the grammar** of the pure lambda calculus go to the folder `grammar` and  open [LambdaNat0.cf](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/LambdaNat0/grammar/LambdaNat0.cf).